kendavidn/GoContactR/README.md

 To do:
 - Add general information about app structure
-- Create document
+- Diagram explaining dataflow ()
-- Create one article per .R file (global, server, ui)
+- Video explaining renv